RinconIngenieril/home-automation-devices/README.md

 # Home Automation Devices

-Several Open Hardware electronics devices based in the SoC ESP8266 for Home Automation
+Several Open Hardware electronics devices based in the SoC ESP8266 for Home Automation.

+All designs are made with KiCad, so make sure to have it installed.

+In every project you can find the KiCad designs, the Manufacturing Gerbers, the necessary firmwares and a documentation folder with BOMs and the design in PDF.

 <img src="https://raw.githubusercontent.com/RinconIngenieril/Home-Automation-Devices/master/img/front.jpg"/>